Germain24/Germain24/README.md

 ## 🛠 My Projects

-*Click on the project name to directly go to it's GitHub Repository and click demo app to see a live demo of the project*
+*Click on the project name to directly go to it's GitHub Repository*

 ### 󠁧󠁢English